pyrustic/jesth/README.md

 Loading a Jesth document is stress-free because exceptions are only thrown when you try to convert a non-compatible section to a dictionary.
 But even that is the strict default behavior of the dictionary converter since you can customize the converter to string invalid values.
 This specific customization is as simple as this: `value_converter.fallback_decoder = str`

-There's more to say, for example the syntax for encoding a dictionary into a JesthFile is text editor/IDE-friendly, so it may benefit from supporting some cool features like the folding mechanism.
+There's more to say, for example the Jesth Dict Section syntax is text editor/IDE-friendly, so it may benefit from supporting some cool features like the folding mechanism.

 # Demo
-The demo is a clonable repository containing a Jesthfile and a Python script to load its contents.
+The demo is a clonable repository containing a JesthFile and a Python script to load its contents.

 > [Open the Demo](https://github.com/pyrustic/jesth-demo#readme) !

 # Code snippets for everyday scenarios
-**Load a Jesthfile:**
+**Load a JesthFile:**
 ```python
 from jesth import read